Bogdanisar/FMI-PPC-MPI/Readme.md

 MPI will spawn up to NUM1 procs on the first machine, then up to NUM2 procs on the second machine and so forth until NUM_PROCESSES is reached.

-An alternative to specifying the hosts on the command line is using a machinefile and using `-f FILE_NAME` with the run command.
+An alternative to specifying the hosts on the command line is using a machinefile and using the `-f FILE_NAME` option with the `mpirun` command.

+In a virtual machine environment, it might be useful to do the setup on one machine and then clone it as many times as needed.